 If you’re trying to lose belly fat, it’s probably because you don’t like the way it looks.
-However, there is another good reason to slim down in the middle.
+However, there is another good reason to slim down around your midsection.
 Excess abdominal fat can lead to some serious health problems, including diabetes and cardiovascular disease.

 First of all…